ldimov93/country-weather/README.md

 To pin an item, first search for it, choose from the list of suggested results, hit 'Search country'.
 Afterwards, you will get the option to use the toggle pin/unpin feature.

+As the user types in to the input field, the search field offers results and suggestions based on the country name.
+The results are collected through an AJAX method that calls one of the APIs of https://RESTCountries.eu.

+The results of the current weather information of the country are collected through an AJAX method which calls one of the APIS of https://OpenWeatherMap.org.

 # Components:
 1. Search field - finds results no matter if the entered search query was lower or upper case
 2. List of results